What Is a Good CTR for Google Ads + How to Improve Yours

 target the right audience with your ad

-For instance, if you want to create a Google Ad for your personal training business, you can target users that are interested in fitness.
+For instance, if you want to create a Google Ad for your personal training business, you can target users who are interested in fitness.

 You can dramatically increase your CTR by putting your ads in front of the users that are most likely to buy from you.